MPSN: Motion-aware Pseudo Siamese Network for Indoor Video Head Detection in Buildings: EXPERIMENTS and DISCUSSION

 We define two evaluation indicators for occupancy counting as follows:

 where $n_f$ represents the true number of people (ground truth) in the $f_{th}$ frame.
-And $\overline{n_f}$ represents the predicted number of people (predicted value) in the $f_{th}$ frame.The ground truth of the video is obtained manually, while the predicted value is output by MPSN. $sign$ represents the sign function.
+And $\overline{n_f}$ represents the predicted number of people (predicted value) in the $f_{th}$ frame.
+The ground truth of the video is obtained manually, while the predicted value is output by MPSN. $sign$ represents the sign function.

-The Normalized Mean Absolute Error ($NMAE \in [0,1]$) is calculated through the absolute difference between $n_f$ and $\overline{n_f}$.
-We normalized it because the occupancy counting error increases with the people number rise \citep{SUN2020109965}.
-The SCORE is the rate of ground truth is equal to the predicted value (hit rate).
-We expect the NMAE to be smaller and the SCORE to be bigger.
+The normalized mean absolute error ($NMAE \in [0,1]$) is calculated through the absolute difference between $n_f$ and $\overline{n_f}$.
+We normalized it because the occupancy counting error increases with the number of people \citep{SUN2020109965}.
+SCORE (hit rate) is the ratio of ground truth equal to the predicted value.
+We expect NMAE to be smaller and SCORE to be bigger.
 Note that the occupancy counting application mainly focuses on the number of occupants in buildings.
 Thus, we assume the detected occupancy boxes match the ground truth position in Eq.~\eqref{nmae}.

 In Table \ref{counting}, the Avg head counting is the average occupancy counting in the test dataset.
-From it, the NMAE does not change even though the average numbers of people are significantly different on the two datasets.
+NMAE does not change even though the average numbers of people are significantly different in the two datasets.
 It partially shows that our NMAE is insensitive to the scale of occupants.
-On the other hand, the small NMAE indicates the MPSN has a good performance of occupancy counting, as shown in Fig. \ref{Qualitative}.
+On the other hand, the small NMAE indicates that MPSN has a good performance in occupancy counting, as shown in Fig. \ref{Qualitative}.
 Intuitively, if the true number of people ($n_f$) is 5, with the 0.125 NMAE, the predicted number ($\overline{n_f}$) will be 4 or 6 statistically.
 This small error can be tolerated for coarse-grained building control.
-Note that MPSN is only the head detector, thus post-processing and pre-processing methods are able to cascaded to improve the counting performance.
+Note that MPSN is only a head detector, thus post-processing and pre-processing methods are able to cascaded to improve the counting performance.
 These processing methods (such as max counting algorithm \citep{choi2021application}, clustering analyzer \citep{RN475} and occupancy frequency histogram \citep{SUN2022111593}) are beyond the scope of this paper.